raotnameh/Robust_ASR/visualization/README.md

 python extractVectors.py --path <path to torch embeddings> --path-aug <augment path> --save <np arrat save file path> --batchsz <batch size of embedding>
 ```

 Once the .npy files have been created.
-Run visualization.py to do the final visualization.
+Run visualization.py code preferably in Jupyter Notebook to do the final visualization.